Get a quick ballpark estimate in 30 seconds.

 However, IKEA's installation service only covers cabinet assembly and mounting.
 A complete IKEA kitchen remodel also requires demolition, plumbing, electrical work, countertop fabrication, backsplash installation, and flooring — all coordinated separately.
 This is why working with an experienced IKEA kitchen installer who handles the full project can save both time and money compared to coordinating multiple contractors yourself.

 The Seattle-Tacoma metro area consistently ranks 20–25% above the national average for remodeling costs, driven by strong demand, high labor rates for skilled trades, and the region's building code requirements.
 Homeowners in Seattle, Bellevue, Tacoma, and the greater Puget Sound should factor in this regional premium when budgeting their projects.
-Our estimator automatically adjusts for these local cost differences based on your zip code.
+Our calculator automatically adjusts for these local cost differences based on your zip code.